lorcalhost/BTB-manager-telegram/README.md

 # Binance Trade Bot Manager Telegram

-A Telegram bot for remotely managing [Binance Trade Bot].
+A Telegram bot for remotely managing Edendg23's [Binance Trade Bot](https://github.com/edeng23/binance-trade-bot) and its forks.

-I wanted to develop an easy way of managing [Binance Trade Bot] so that I wouldn't have to constantly ssh into my VPS, and my non-techy friends could enjoy the benefits of automated trading.
+This program aims to be an easy way of managing Binance Trade Bot] so that I wouldn't have to constantly ssh into my VPS, and my non-techy friends could enjoy the benefits of automated trading.

 The program's default behavior fetches Telegram `token` and `chat_id` from [Binance Trade Bot]'s `apprise.yml` file.
 For a quick Telegram bot setup guide [click here](./docs/telegram-setup.md).